LibreCAD/docs/appx/build.rst

 Clone the Repository
 ~~~~~~~~~~~~~~~~~~~~

 This step only needs to be done once to create the initial cloned repository.
-If local LibreCAD repository already exists continue to "**Update a Local Repository**" below.
+If local LibreCAD repository already exists continue to "**Update the Repository**" below.

 Create a directory for the repository in the *home* directory: